 Vallée is a foundational figure in American music, as he’s known for having a hand in beginning the crooning style of singing and teen-heartthrob status for artists.
 The classical music gives way to lyrics encouraging drinking steins in honor of the state of Maine.

 This song about the Pine Tree State is a quirky part of American music history, and it’s fun to enjoy that Maine is the subject.

 8. “That Jane from Maine” By Doris Day

 The next song from Doris Day is “That Jane From Maine,” which is an upbeat classic.
-An infamous actress and singer, Day’s bright voice bring plenty of life to this song about a Maine woman named Jane, who is more beautiful than any other.
+An infamous actress and singer, Day’s bright voice brings plenty of life to this song about a Maine woman named Jane, who is more beautiful than any other.

 A fun note about this song is that it accompanies a movie Day starred in titled It Happened To Jane.
 The movie is set in Maine, so it’s a great song-and-show combo to enjoy the classics.

 Day’s skills are well-known, and it’s exciting to see a star experiencing Maine’s beauties.

 9. “A Tombstone Every Mile” By Dick Curless

 Here’s another song from a Maine-native artist that is a classic country song.
 Dick Curless was born in Maine and was a truck driver when he was in the Korean War.
 This song of his, “A Tombstone Every Mile,” reached the top 5 in country charts after his return.

 The song focuses on the treacherous winter roads truckers face in Maine.
 A man with experience in both the state and trucking, Curless’s deep voice tells about the dangers of delivering goods in Haynesville Woods.

 “A Tombstone Every Mile” may be a warning, but it’s got the classic feel of old country radio.